3rd Mainland Bridge: It’s no time to arrest motorists for every minor offence - LASTMA boss - Businessday NG

-Lagos State Traffic Management Authority (LASTMA) has tasked its officers to be civil with apprehensive motorists as the Third Mainland Bridge is partially shut to traffic from midnight of Friday, July 24, for six-month maintenance works.
+Lagos State Traffic Management Authority (LASTMA) has tasked its officers to be civil with apprehensive motorists as the Third Mainland Bridge has been partially shut to traffic from midnight of Friday, July 24, for a six-month maintenance works.

-READ ALSO: Lagos traffic returning to pre-pandemic days as business activities pick up – Report

 According to Oduyoye, “This is not the time for the officers to arrest offenders for every minor traffic infractions” because of the ongoing repair of the bridge.